Shake, Rattle & Roll VI: "Ang Tulay"

-Lilian (Aiza Seguerra), while feeding her turtle, meets a boy (Tom Taus, Jr.) at the barrio's bridge.
+While feeding her tortoise, Lilian meets a boy at a bridge.
 He tells her that he wants to play angels with her.
 He also tells her to jump off the bridge if she wants to be an angel but Lilian decides to leave and go home.

-Sunny (Ara Mina), Lilian's friend, passes the bridge that same night driving her car and meets a boy holding a ball.
+Sunny, Lilian's friend, passes the bridge that same night driving her car and meets a boy holding a ball.
 When she leaves, the boy suddenly disappears.
-Marice (Matet de Leon), another friend of Lilian's, calms her mother (Melissa Mendez) using a lullaby after her mother dreams about her dead son, Jun Jun (Kiko Villamayor).
+Marice, another friend of Lilian's, calms her mother using a lullaby after her mother dreams about her dead son, Jun Jun.
 When Marice sings the lullaby, Jun Jun appears outside the house and leads Marice to the bridge.
 Then, while Marice watches, Jun Jun jumps off the bridge.

 The next morning, a funeral is held for Nonoy, Lilian's brother.
 It turns out that Nonoy was the child Sunny saw that night.
-Lilian, outside the funeral, tells Sunny about what happened to her that night and how she was supposed to be the one who died and not Nonoy.
+Afterwards Lilian tells Sunny about what happened to her that night and how she was supposed to be the one who died and not Nonoy.
 Then, Sunny goes to Marice's house, with Marice telling her that processions are held at the bridge when a kid dies, which started because of Jun Jun's death.

 During Nonoy's procession, he appears and wears the same clothes that were worn by the kid Lilian saw at the bridge.
 After the mass, Lilian dreams about the mysterious man and the child melting his face while the bridge is burning.
 The next day, Sunny, Lilian, and Marice go to the waterfalls near the barrio with Sunny's mother.
-Sunny gives them a pendant of St. Christopher each and talks about his story.
+Sunny gives them a pendant of Saint Christopher each and talks about his story.
 When they swim at the falls, they get a vision of the bridge and scream for help, with Sunny's mother helping them.

 At the church, Sunny's mother tells the kids to go to Mang Cris, an espiritista, to learn more about the bridge.
 Mang Cris, in his house at night, tells the kids that spirits stay in the living world because they either still need to accomplish something or they miss their family.
 Because of this, Mang Cris decides to help the kids connect with the dead children.
 When they succeed on communicating with Nonoy, they decide to do it at the riverbank instead.